creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-06-Mean_teachers_are_better_role_models.md

 # Conclusions

-Advantages over Temporal Esembling :
+Advantages over Temporal Ensembling :
 - **more accurate target labels**, which enables **faster feedback loop** between the student and the teacher model
 - scales to **large datasets** and online learning.